-DISCUSSION IDEAS DELIVERED IN FOUR SIMPLE AREAS:
+DISCUSSION IDEAS DELIVERED IN THREE SIMPLE AREAS:

 - Question/Exercise: Designed to spark school and home conversation about the topic of the week, the question/exercise section helps students relate to the Wheels of Success and provides guidance on how they can integrate them into their own lives.
 The questions/exercises provide teachers with ready-made mini lesson plans to introduce or emphasize 5.0 in their classrooms.